 I don't know who said it first but the theme of this quote is floating all around the different channels of life.
-From the internet to podcasts, books, and sermons, it's not a new phrase and I'm guessing you've heard or read something like it before?
-Maybe you would agree that's it's profound and true?
-But perhaps, like me, you forget it's significance far too easily?
+From the internet to podcasts, books, and sermons, it's not a new phrase and I'm guessing you've heard or read something like it before.
+Maybe you would agree that's it's profound and true, but perhaps like me, you forget it's significance far too easily?

 In a recent adventure to Wyoming, I realized just how similar a trip up an actual mountain resembles this journey of every day ordinary living.
-It doesn't always feel like a mountain-top experience, but neither doesn't being on a mountain-top.
+It doesn't always feel like a mountain-top experience, but neither does being on a mountain-top.

 So when the path of the ordinary doesn't feel very extraordinary, here are a few things to remember along the way:

 #1.
 The journey is the mountaintop experience.

 It might not always feel that way, but it's true.

 There's something strange that happens when you drive up a mountain.
 First, you're overwhelmed by the view, whether you're in awe or scared out of your mind.
 Inclining up a steep winding road on the edge of a mountain is an un-forgetful experience.
 Then, when you get to the top and off the edge of the mountain, the road starts to turn ordinary and you forget that you’re actually, in fact, on top of a mountain.